Camp Kefli: K-8th Grade Summer Camp

 Judaism Comes Alive…

 Camp Kefli provides an environment where campers strengthen their Jewish identity and build lasting friendships within their Jewish community.
-Campers begin and end each day with joyous and energizing songs led by Cantor Leigh Korn and Joel Siegel.
+Campers begin and end each day with joyous and energizing songs led by Cantor Leigh Korn.
 Throughout the week our programming blends Jewish learning with the fun, creative spirit of summer camp.
 On Fridays, we prepare for Shabbat as a camp community and end our week with Shabbat services led by our camp community.

 Exploring the Bay Area…

 Camp Kefli takes advantage of all of the wonders the Bay Area has to offer.
 Our campers are off on exciting field trips for several days each week.
 Field trips are planned with an eye toward safe and age-appropriate fun.
-We take our most adventurous field trips on Wednesdays, our one extended day of the week.
+We take our most adventurous field trips on the first Wednesday, our one extended day of camp.
 Campers in Dalet and Idan Chadash (6th-8th grade) also get to experience exciting overnights at Temple Isaiah and in the great outdoors.

 Every moment of Camp Kefli is planned to help cultivate friendships.
 Each camper is assigned to a small sub-group that provides a home-base for that camper throughout the week.
 Campers go on rides, play games, and work through team building challenges that foster group identity and individual connections.
 Friendships formed at Camp Kefli endure throughout the school year.